Delving into Sequential Patches for Deepfake Detection: Conclusion and discussion

 \section{Conclusion and discussion}

 \textbf{Conclusion}.
-In this paper, we propose a reliable framework to address the practical problem of deepfake detection, which emphasizes on the low-level temporal patterns of sequential patches in the restricted spatial region, but with a whole-range temporal receptive field using Transformer blocks.
+In this paper, we propose a reliable framework to address the practical problems of deepfake detection, which emphasizes on the low-level temporal patterns of sequential patches in the restricted spatial region with a whole-range temporal receptive field using Transformer blocks.
 In addition, we make the final classification in a more general global-contrastive way.
 Thus better generalizability and robustness are achieved to better support deepfake detection in real-world scenes.
-Moreover, qualitative results further verify that low-level temporal information can lead to stronger generalizability, which could also be a guideline for developing better approaches in the further.
+Moreover, qualitative results further verify that low-level temporal information can lead to stronger generalizability, which could also be a guideline for developing better approaches in the future.

 \textbf{Limitation}.
-Our approach establishes a new state-of-the-art in deepfake detection based on the finding that low-level temporal information can be more helpful.
-But considering the continuous advances in deepfake creation and adversarial training, the performance of our approach when encountering low-level and temporal adversarially enhanced deepfakes in the future is yet unclear.
+Considering the continuous advances in deepfake creation and adversarial training, the performance of our approach when encountering low-level and temporal adversarially enhanced deepfakes in the future is yet unclear. { Moreover, although our method shows favorable performance compared to recent works, it still requires intensive labor in order to handle real-world scenarios.
+This is a commonly shared limitation that we do not know if the detectors are \textit{calibrated well} for real-world deployment.
+In addition to identifying deepfakes, how we can ensure the predictions are credible remains an open problem, hindering the application of all deepfake detectors. }

 { }